 It’s not uncommon for high-value homeowners to be underinsured because they opt for standard insurance policies; however, expensive homes are often distinguished by high-quality materials, unique designs, and specialized woodwork, among other characteristics.
 The Douglas Residential Cost Guide can take you through the process of arriving at a realistic replacement cost in the event of a total loss so that you can secure a home insurance policy that meets your needs.

 Professionals Can Estimate Replacement Cost of a High-Value Home

 Insurance and other professionals also require accurate estimates to conduct business and earn a profit.
 In terms of insurance estimates, being able to account for the unique elements of a high-value home has considerable professional value.
 On the other hand, underestimating a home’s value means you are earning less on the policy.

 Although getting full, fair value is essential, the client may be underinsured in the event of a total loss.
 Everyone will rest easier knowing that their property enjoys reliable replacement coverage.
 That’s what the Douglas Residential Cost guide offers.

 The Douglas Residential Cost Guide Delivers Results You Can Trust

-Evaluating the replacement cost for high-value homes and residences can be more complicated than traditional homes.
+Evaluating the replacement cost new and actual cash value for high-value residences can be more complicated than traditional homes.
 The specialized designs and high-end material do not necessarily lend themselves to a basic square-footage calculation.
 Being able to articulate these fine details in a single, industry-standard estimation resource puts everyone on the same page.
-The Douglas Residential Cost Guide delivers accurate results key stakeholders can trust.
+The Douglas Residential Cost Guide delivers accurate results that key stakeholders can trust.